leselemannathoko/tshimologoChallenge/README.md

 # tshimologoChallenge

 -----Instructions -----
-1)Downoload and install xammp server
+#Downoload and install xammp server
-2)Ounce its running start appache and Mysql
+#Ounce its running start appache and Mysql

-3)Copy the the Project to this directory C:\xampp\htdocs 4)Run the following Sql table scripts in Xampp admin
+#Copy the the Project to this directory C:\xampp\htdocs
+#Run the following Sql table scripts in Xampp admin

 CREATE TABLE IF NOT EXISTS `preferences` (
   `id` int(11) NOT NULL AUTO_INCREMENT,